1F24DCA/ovpnsh/README.md

 # Sorry
 I'm not good at programming, so it's poor quality script
-It not have error-checking, so you have to backup before use this shell scripts
+It not have error-checking, so you have to backup before use this shell scripts (ovpnsh/sh/init-sv.sh will change your system files)

 # Usage:
 1. buy new server (I recommend cloud service like AWS Lightsail)